shashwatah/jot/README.md

 </p>

-Jot is a CLI alternative for Obsidian built with rust.
+Jot is a CLI tool for managing notes, being built as an alternative to Obsidian.
 <br>
-While Obsidian is an excellent knowledge management tool, it proves to be overkill when all I want to do is jot down (pun intended) some notes and manage them locally, plus the GUI can often slow things down.
-Since Obsidian doesn't have a CLI client or an API that can enable the creation of one, I decided to make a fast and lightweight CLI alternative.
+While Obsidian is an excellent knowledge management tool, it often proves to be overkill for my purposes.
+Plus, the GUI only slows me down.
+The obvious solution for speed coupled with simplicity (for a programmer) is the terminal.
+Since Obsidian doesn't have a CLI client or an API that can enable the creation of one, I decided to make a (*in The Primeagen's voice*) blaaaazing fast⚡ and lightweight CLI alternative.
 <br>
-Jot is aimed at making note management, that can seem tedious on a GUI, (*in The Primeagen's voice*) blaaaazingly fast⚡.

 <img alt="Screenshot" src="assets/imgs/jot.png"/>